-Paperwork is a given during legal transactions and it’s no different when you’re selling your house in Atlanta.
+Paperwork is a given during legal transactions and it’s no different when you’re selling your house in Marietta.
 You’ll want to have the following 6 documents in hand, which are ordinarily required in the home selling process before you put your property on the market.

 For a legally binding contract and the ability to settle any disputes after closing, be certain it is signed by both parties.
-Details on this document for your Atlanta house need to include, the closing date, price, date of occupancy.
+Details on this document for your Marietta house need to include, the closing date, price, date of occupancy.
 Additionally, add any conditions for termination as well as inspection dates.
 Out of state buyers necessitate your being aware that a uniform Commercial Code governs commercial transactions that cross state lines.

 Disclose!
 Disclose!
 Disclose!

 The deed to your property designates the legal ownership and must be presented to the buyer for careful review.
-The deed for your house in Atlanta must be transferred after the sale to the name of the new owner.
+The deed for your house in Marietta must be transferred after the sale to the name of the new owner.

 Timing doesn’t always work out and you’ll want to have n place document should detail responsibilities for any rent, utilities or additional costs or repairs, as insurance policies usually do not cover this period.
 Should you need to stay in the house after the closing date you will need a post-occupancy agreement.
-Conversely, should the buyer need to be in place prior to the completion of the sale of your house in Atlanta, this will require a pre-occupancy agreement.
+Conversely, should the buyer need to be in place prior to the completion of the sale of your house in Marietta, this will require a pre-occupancy agreement.

 Third-Party Financing Clause

-When you need to sell, you could consider getting a mortgage on your house as another source of financing for your buyer in Atlanta.
+When you need to sell, you could consider getting a mortgage on your house as another source of financing for your buyer in Marietta.
 Should you do so, your third party financing clause or financing addendum should be attached.
 In the event your buyer’s traditional mortgage application for the remainder of the financing is denied, you’re protected.

 The promissory note, obtained from the buyer, is a contract written to clearly outline the rights and duties of the parties, which must be signed and dated.
 For buyers who are purchasing through non-conventional means this is extremely important, as it enables using the seller as the financer, with the property itself acting as the security for the loan.
 This document should outline the amount of money to be paid, the date to be paid, or detailing the installments to be paid to the holder or payee.